martinrist/reactive-with-rxjs-bacon/content.md

 --

-- See how RxJS handles some of the more complex use cases
+- See how RxJS handles some of the more complex use cases (if there's time)

 ---

 # `EventStream`s in Bacon.js

+- Consider our first example
     - Log the x- and y- coordinates of mouse-clicks to the console

 --